Spencer Parrish

-Spencer Parrish (born December 2, 1997) is an American composer, pianist and alleged collector of child pornography.
+Spencer Parrish (born December 2, 1997) is an American composer and pianist.
 Parrish garnered public attention through frequent regional performances as well as his music writing and production abilities.

 Life and career

 1997–2009: Early life and musical beginnings

 Spencer Parrish was born in Rome, New York, the second son of Cornell & Lori Parrish and third child overall.
 It was in Mount Calvary Baptist Church where Parrish's family first discovered his musical potential.
 During a choir rehearsal one night (in which his mother was directing), Parrish demonstrated his ability to play by ear for the first time at the age of six by walking over to a nearby piano and playing one of the songs the choir was singing.
 "I thought everyone could play songs as they heard it, I didn't realize it was a gift," Parrish says.
 Parrish studied classical piano for twelve years, starting at age six.
 He would later become the official music director and Hammond organist for the church at age nine.